matyasselmeci/osg-parse-zoom/README.md

     $ python parse.py "Day 1=participants_day1.csv" "Day 2=participants_day2.csv" "Day 3=participants_day3.csv" "Day  4=participants_day4.csv" "Day 5=participants_day5.csv"

+You can adjust the timezone in each of the CSV files by adding a ";<hours>" at the end of the csv file name.
+For example:

+    $ python parse.py "Day 1=participants_day1.csv;2" "Day 2=participants_day2.csv"

+Would adjust all the times in participants_day1.csv by adding 2 hours.

 When exporting from Zoom, do **NOT** check the "Export with meeting data".

 Data